barelyhuman/reaper.is/pages/writing/1112020-Update-October---2020.md

 ### Pending

-I doubt that anyone knows about the existence of [Pending](https://pending.reaper.im) mainly because I never really talked about it but it's a simple
+I doubt that anyone knows about the existence of [Pending(Now shut down)](https://pending.reaper.im) mainly because I never really talked about it but it's a simple
 Kanban board at this point.
 The reason it's in this update is that Pending will be getting a overhaul soon.

 It was meant to be a browser based storage but getting the peer to peer data sharing was something that would create friction for normal users and